thoughthough/MultiThread_Image_Rotation/Readme.md

 ## Division of Labor

-Zachary Ross created the structure of the queue and initial logic around concurrency while George Thompson debuged the mutex locks and conditional variables, simplifiing them and removing the race conditions.
+I created the structure of the queue and initial logic around concurrency while name redacted debuged the mutex locks and conditional variables, simplifiing them and removing the race conditions.
 We both worked on the image rotation aspect of the project.